thevillagehacker/thevillagehacker.github.io/_posts/2023-09-30-Proving_grounds_Play-BBSCute.md

 Register ➡️ login ➡️ Upload Avatar ➡️ upload reverse shell/php code execution code as avatar.

 ***Note:*** In order to do a successfull registration the CAPTCHA must be sumitted and which is not available on the registration page.
-So it can be obtained by viewing page source and check the CAPTCHA.php code `view-source:http://192.168.151.128/captcha.php`
+So it can be obtained by viewing the CAPTCHA page source `view-source:http://192.168.151.128/captcha.php`

 **Upload.php**